devopscloudsre/trainingwale/README.md

-# SampleWebApp123
+# trainingwale
-this is a test. this is new
+this is for Training Purpose only